top of page

 Have you heard about the sales lead black hole?
 It’s the 70% of leads generated by marketing which don't get picked up by sales.

-From an organisation design point of view, this is what happens when different teams have diverging objectives which are not aligned on the customer journey.
+From an organisational design point of view, this is what happens when different teams have diverging objectives which are not aligned on the customer journey.
 This is the result of a lack of customer AND employee experience culture.

 That’s why investing in a leading Experience role will help to implement seamless end to end user journeys from awareness to advocacy, and align all the organisation on them.
 This will result in a higher leads conversion rate, efficient client onboarding programs, upsell opportunities and free leads referred by happy clients.
 Similarly, on the employee side, this focus will help recruit the best talents, onboard them efficiently and empower them to deliver the great customer experience you want.